Deal alert: Amazon Fire TV 4 Series at lowest price ever

 - Lowest price ever, according to CamelCamelCamel

 - This 55-inch smart TV from Amazon comes with the Fire TV smart TV platform, where you can view streaming services, and has an Alexa voice remote included.
-According to Amazon, it has 4K resolution and is HDR 10 and HLG compatible.
+It has 4K resolution and is HDR 10 and HLG compatible.

 Catch up on Select’s in-depth coverage of personal finance, tech and tools, wellness and more, and follow us on Facebook, Instagram and Twitter to stay up to date.